Simbiat1/hng12-stage3-telex-integration-project-/README.md

 ### Telex App Usage

-- Enable the LinkSnap App on Telex to send outputs to the channel you want to shorten a link in or, test on the telex_link-shortener channel in the Telex test organisation 4.
+- Enable the Simple Link Shortener App on Telex to send outputs to the channel you want to shorten a link in or, test on the telex_link-shortener channel in the Telex test organisation 4.
 - Send the long URL as a message in the channel
 - The shortened URL would be sent back as the output